bcoe/sandcastle/README.md

 * It provides reasonable stack traces when the execution of a sandboxed script fails.
 * It allows an API to be provided to the sandboxed script being executed.
 * It provides all this in a simple, well-tested, API.
+* Now Uses a Memory Mapped File (mmap) to increase performance for large scripts.

 Installation
 ------------